top of page

 1. $150 registration fee

-2. Book between 2 weeks and 12 months (see exact fees)
+2. Package Fee: Book between 2 weeks and 12 months (see exact fees)

 • Includes accommodation